Ticketed event: $25.00 advanced registration and $35.00 on site registration

 He is a Fellow of the IEEE and a member of the National Academy of Engineering.

-Another model that is gaining increasing interest in engineering educations is that of an ecosystem.
-Ecosystem models arise from intersubjective and ecological views of education.
+Another model that is gaining increasing interest in engineering education is that of an ecosystem.
+Ecosystem models arise from inter-subjective and ecological views of education.
 These perspectives recognize that learning occurs in networks that span scales from the cellular neural networks of the brain up to distributed knowledge embodied in social networks of people.
 Such networks can be broadly characterized as complex adaptive ecosystems in which individuals occupy and transition between different niches and information flow and diversity maintain organizational resilience.
 Emergence, or novel forms of self-organization with new patterns and properties, can arise in complex systems.
 Such emergence challenges conventional notions of education; the idea of education as emergence implies unpredictability, a perspective anathema to the view that engineering education produces engineers with defined capabilities who can serve societal needs.

 Dr. Alan Cheville